-Our style is very natural and relaxed, with a slight vintage feel.
+Our style is very natural and relaxed, with a Fine Art feel.
 We know weddings inside out, so we know all of the key moments to expect and capture but we also know how to seek out those special candid moments. that really show the essence of your day.

 We know how important it is to capture the more traditional group photos of your family and friends and so we always allocate time for this.
 We also believe it’s really important to spend some time with just the two of you creating some romantic couples photographs.
 But we don’t want to turn your day into a photo-shoot – your wedding is about celebrating your love and commitment to each other with all of your friends and family, and so we rarely ask for more than an hour for photographs.